Chayda/stock-analysis/README.md

 ## Results

-### I can include screenshots of the runtimes for 2017 and 2018 with the original code.
-The refactored code does not output the proper values to the worksheet, so it seems redundant to include screenshots of any code runtimes.
+### Screenshots of runtimes are included for 2017 and 2018 with the original code, as well as for the refactored code.
+In this circumstance, the runtime were a touch slower for the refactored code, as per below:
+### Original Code 2017 (runtime: 0.68 seconds)
 ![VBA_Challenge_2017_Original](https://user-images.githubusercontent.com/74624855/125227183-66aa1780-e2a0-11eb-9e43-d4a6bc311fb9.png)
+### Refactored Code 2017 (runtime: 0.71 seconds)

+### Original Code 2018 (runtime: 0.67 seconds)
 ![VBA_Challenge_2018_Original](https://user-images.githubusercontent.com/74624855/125227189-690c7180-e2a0-11eb-9d7b-5c7b656c80a8.png)
+### Refactored Code 2018 (runtime: 0.71 seconds)

 ## Summary